 There’s now $10,166.67 left over from the initial amount of the $25,000.00 settlement.
 This is to cover any pain and suffering incurred.
 It also covers loss of income damages if we pay all of the providers dollar for dollar what they billed.
 In order to put money in our client’s pocket, we must negotiate with the medical providers to reduce the bills.
 This can be a pretty lengthy process depending on the provider, but definitely in the best interest of the client.
 I cannot ethically guarantee a client that we will be able to reduce their bills to a certain amount.
 I can guarantee that we will do everything available to put the most money in their pocket.

 To complete our analysis, let’s assume that each provider reduced their bill by one-third.
 That would give our client an extra $2,000.00, putting a total of $12,166.67 out of $25,000.00 in her pocket.

 Brooks Law Group works on a contingency basis.
 This means that we only get paid if you do through your personal injury settlement.
 You can learn more about affording legal help here.

 Contact Brooks Law Group

-If you or someone you love is injured in an accident, it is important to speak with experienced attorneys who will fight to put every dollar they can in your pocket.
-For more information on what to do if you have been in an accident, call the Brooks Law Group at (800)-LAW-3030 or fill out a free case review form on our website!
+If you or someone you love is hurt in an accident, contact us today.
+It’s important to speak with experienced attorneys who will fight to put every dollar they can in your pocket.
+For more information, call Brooks Law Group at (800)-LAW-3030 or fill out a free case review form here!